amccaugh/phidl/docs/index.rst

 The `pg.boolean()` function can perform AND/OR/NOT/XOR operations, and will return a new geometry with the result of that operation.

 Speedup note: The `num_divisions` argument can be used to divide up the geometry into multiple rectangular regions and process each region sequentially (which is more computationally efficient).
-If you have a large geometry that takes a long time to process, try using `num_divisions = [10,10]` to optimze the operation.
+If you have a large geometry that takes a long time to process, try using `num_divisions = [10,10]` to optimize the operation.

 .. literalinclude:: gen_geometry.py
    :language: python